Motorsport Australia Superlicence: History

 The system also garnered scrutiny in regards to the dispensation policy.
 Matt Chahda was denied a dispensation to race in Supercars in 2017, a decision amplified by the announcement of then 16-year-old Alex Rullo being given permission to race just a day prior.
 Nathan Herne, who placed fifth in the 2019 TA2 Racing Muscle Car Series—a series sanctioned by the Australian Auto Sport Alliance and thus not eligible for superlicence points—was denied a dispensation after Garry Rogers Motorsport applied for a dispensation for Herne to drive in the 2020 Bathurst 1000.

 Initially, drivers who held FIA Gold Categorisation were not required to accrue the superlicence points, but this was later retracted for 2021 onwards.

 2022 saw further changes were made to the Superlicence system.
 Applications for Superlicences were now to be made by Supercars teams rather than by drivers, and the points table was substantially adjusted, increasing points allocations for a number of series and increasing the required points total to 15.
 The Supercars Championship itself later imposed a rule stating that must compete in at least six rounds of the Super2 Series before acquiring permission to race in the Supercars Championship.

-In July 2023, Motorsport Australia announced they had cancelled the Superlicence system for the 2024 season, citing the stricter rules required to earn an FIA International Grade C Circuit Licence.
-The Supercars Championship amended its requirements for drivers, such that a driver who placed in the top three in either the Super3 Series or the Porsche Carrera Cup Australia would in the previous three years would only require three rounds in the Super2 Series, rather than six.
+In July 2023, Motorsport Australia cancelled the Superlicence system for the 2024 season, citing the stricter rules required to earn an FIA International Grade C Circuit Licence.
+The Supercars Championship amended its requirements for drivers, such that a driver who placed in the top three in either the Super3 Series or the Porsche Carrera Cup Australia Championship would in the previous three years would only require three rounds in the Super2 Series, rather than six.

-Soon after, Motorsport Australia announced that the Superlicence would be revamped and return for 2024, emphasising the "importance of a structured pathway" to prepare drivers for the Supercars Championship.
+Soon after, Motorsport Australia revealed that the Superlicence would be revamped and return for 2024, emphasising the "importance of a structured pathway" to prepare drivers for the Supercars Championship.